The False Friend: Alcohol

 If you think you may have a negative relationship to alcohol, checking into a rehabilitation facility could be an important piece of your recovery.
 Because of the life threatening health risks of alcohol withdrawal, it is vitally important to consult with a physician before going cold turkey, as you may need to check yourself into a medical detox or be hospitalized for the withdrawal process.
 In general, because of the highly toxic physical effects of alcohol as it leaves your body and your mind, it is wise to consider placing yourself in protective care that can help your true spirit crawl back out of the maze alcohol has built inside you.
 Entrusting your initial recovery to the stewardship of a team of qualified staff who can guide you when you are at your most bewildered can be an enormous support.

-Villa Kali Ma provides shelter, resources, guidance, accompaniment and safety in community that will allow you to go through the process of withdrawal and start your recovery on the right footing.
+Villa Kali Ma’s holistic alcohol treatment programs provide the shelter, resources, guidance, accompaniment and safety in community that will allow you to go through the process withdrawal and start your recovery on the right footing.
 We connect you with education, peer support, groups, and therapies that make corrections and calibrations within you, to clear out the negative presence of the spirit of alcoholism.
-If alcohol has become a problem for you, please know that we feel your pain, many of us have been there ourselves before we found our way.
-You are welcome to come claim your healing and your birthright of freedom here in our community!
+If alcohol has become a problem for you, please know that we feel your pain – many of us have been there ourselves before we found our way to an holistic alcohol treatment program.
+You are welcome to come claim your healing and your birthright of freedom here in our holistic alcohol treatment community!

-At Villa Kali Ma we share tried and true pathways to getting to your inner heaven that are sustainable and healthy, and we show how to go through the transformations of mind, body, personality and soul that are necessary to live in a way that is resonant with that loving spirit kingdom inside you.
-Join us and we’ll share what we’ve discovered, knowing we can always learn more, knowing that your discoveries will bring valuable contributions to us.
+In Villa Kali Ma’s holistic alcohol treatment programs, we share tried and true pathways to getting to your inner heaven that are sustainable and healthy, and we show how to go through the transformations of mind, body, personality and soul that are necessary to live in a way that is resonant with that loving spirit kingdom inside you.
+Join our holistic alcohol treatment programs and we’ll share what we’ve discovered, knowing we can always learn more, knowing that your discoveries will bring valuable contributions to us.
 We will compassionately, supportively witness you as you journey inwards, as we all practice living in self-loving community, together.